Save the date: Smart Specialisation in Energy – How Europe's regions are implementing their priorities?16 Jun 2016

 The S3 Platform wants to collaborate with interested regions and Member States to: (i) analyse current energy priorities and policies, and (ii) identify good practices and roadmaps for bottom-up transregional and transnational cooperation.
 The subsequent goal is to set up a strategic agenda of collaborative framework which will accelerate the development and deployment of innovative low carbon technologies.
-The Platform will prepare thematic papers and carry out active outreach activities, to build and disseminate knowledge to MS, regions and other interested stakeholders on the possibilities for investing in energy projects from the Cohesion Policy funds.
-It will also support the identification of common challenges and the establishing of solutions (including by sharing good practice).
+The Platform tasks are to prepare thematic papers and carry out active outreach activities, to build and disseminate knowledge to MS, regions and other interested stakeholders on the possibilities for investing in energy projects from the Cohesion Policy funds.
+It also supports the identification of common challenges and the establishing of solutions (including by sharing good practice).

-The main task of the new Platform on Energy will be divided into the following work packages (WP):
+The main tasks of the S3PEnergy are divided into the following work packages (WP):

 - WP 1 – Policy research and implementation advice.